-Narcolepsy is a neurological disorder that affects your ability to wake and sleep.
-People with narcolepsy have excessive, uncontrollable daytime sleepiness.
-They may also suddenly fall asleep at any time, during any type of activity.
+Narcolepsy is a brain and nervous system disorder that affects your ability to wake and sleep.
+People with narcolepsy have intense, uncontrollable daytime sleepiness.
+They may suddenly fall asleep at any time during any type of activity.

 In a typical sleep cycle, we enter the early stages of sleep, then the deeper stages, and finally (after about 90 minutes) rapid eye movement (REM) sleep.
 People with narcolepsy go into REM sleep almost immediately in the sleep cycle and sometimes while they’re awake.

-Type 1 narcolepsy comes with a sudden loss of muscle tone that causes weakness and makes you unable to control your muscles (cataplexy).
+Type 1 narcolepsy comes with a sudden loss of muscle tone that causes weakness and makes you unable to control your muscles, called cataplexy.
 Type 2 is narcolepsy without cataplexy.

-- Excessive daytime sleepiness (EDS): In general, EDS makes it harder to do everyday activities, even if you got enough sleep at night.
+Most of the time,excessive daytime sleepiness (EDS) is the first sign you have narcolepsy.
+In general, EDS makes it harder to do everyday activities, even if you got enough sleep at night.
 The lack of energy can make it hard to concentrate.
 You have memory lapses and feel depressed or exhausted.

 - Cataplexy: This can cause problems ranging from slurred speech to total body collapse, depending on the muscles involved.
 It’s often triggered by intense emotions such as surprise, laughter, or anger.